 - A BLS summer vacation scholarship supported the successful testing, in a New Zealand lichen Icmadophila splachnirima, of the hypothesis that in certain ‘unfavourable’ microhabitats the development of lichen fruiting-bodies (apothecia) is reversibly arrested at an early stage and reproduction switches to vegetative propagation (via ‘soredia’).

-Remember: we can put you in touch with a local lichenologist, or provide e-mail support, if you'd like some help.
+We can put you in touch with a local lichenologist or provide e-mail support if you'd like some help.
 If you are a student working on an individual project or coursework involving lichens and need help, click on Project Questionnaire.
 Send the completed questionnaire as an email attachment to firstname.lastname@example.org.